Dan Glazer

-Dan Leon Glazer (or Glezer, דן ליאון גלזר; born 20 September 1996) is an Israeli professional footballer who plays as a defensive midfielder for Kazakhstan Premier League club Kairat and the Israel national team.
+Dan Leon Glazer (or Glezer, דן ליאון גלזר; born 20 September 1996) is an Israeli professional footballer who plays as a defensive midfielder for Israeli Premier League club Maccabi Tel Aviv and the Israel national team.

 Early life

 Glazer was born and raised in Tel Aviv-Yafo, Israel, to an Israeli family of Ashkenazi Jewish (German-Jewish) descent.
 He is the cousin of fellow Maccabi Tel Aviv academy graduate Daniel Peretz, and the older brother of twin-brothers Tamir Glazer and Amit Glazer, who are all Israeli international footballers as well.

 He also holds a German passport, on account of his Ashkenazi Jewish ancestors, which eases the move to certain European football leagues.

 Club career

-On 11 September 2023, Glazer signed a two-year contract with Super League Greece club OFI Crete.
+On 11 September 2023, Glazer signed a two-year contract with Super League Greece club OFI.

 On 9 July 2024, Glazer moved to Pari Nizhny Novgorod in the Russian Premier League on a multi-year contract.

 On 15 January 2025, Glazer signed a contract until the end of 2026 with Kairat of the Kazakhstan Premier League.